Yourhosting Review: Solid Performance, Poor Elsewhere

 Dashboard

-Yourhosting has a self-designed dashboard through you where you can manage your products, arrange payments and reach support.
+Yourhosting features a custom-designed dashboard where you can manage your products, handle payments, and access support.

-This dashboard looks pretty dated, but it is easy to use.
+This dashboard looks quite dated, but everything you're looking for is in a logical place.
+It's straightforward to use.

-Through Plesk, you can install WordPress or another Web application, set up an SSL certificate and access your database.
-The tool works fine and feels fairly intuitive.
+With Plesk, you can install WordPress or another web application, set up an SSL certificate, and access your database.
+The tool works well and feels fairly intuitive.

 Security

 Yourhosting monitors their servers 24/7.
-They use decent firewalls and anti-spam protection.
-I have been unable to discover any data breaches about other large-scale security issues at Yourhosting.
+They use robust firewalls and anti-spam protection.
+I haven't been able to find any information about data breaches or other large-scale security issues with Yourhosting.

 - Automatic backups (go back 5 days)